 - Commits personally and supports others in seeking external forms of resources through formal organizations, such as foundations, and community partnerships.

-- Understands the California collective bargaining environment and the need to work effectively with all formal employee groups.
+- Understands the California collective bargaining environment and the need to work effectively with all employee groups.

-- Understands the Chancellor's role within the authority structure in a multi-college district.
+- Understands the chancellor’s role within the authority structure in a multi-college district.

 - Engages in a creative, innovative, and respectful manner with district and college leadership.

-- Possesses a healthy sense of urgency about uniting the district's varied competing interests to accomplish the common goal of improving student outcomes.
+- Works to establish and maintain among district leaders, faculty, and staff, a healthy sense of urgency about uniting the district's varied competing interests to accomplish the common goal of improving student outcomes.

 - Understands that the vision needs to be strategic in taking into account market realities and current or potential institutional strengths.

-- Understands and appreciates the role of the Board of Trustees and is committed to maintaining a solid CEO/trustee relationship.
+- Understands and appreciates the role of the Board of Trustees and is committed to maintaining a solid CEO/ Trustee relationship.

 - Works to advance a strong and collaborative relationship between the CEO and trustees through transparency, confidentiality, and mutual respect.